-This Campground is located near Takakkaw Falls at the end of the Yoho Valley Road.
+This campground is located near Takakkaw Falls at the end of Yoho Valley Road.
 The actual campground is a short walk from the parking lot and provides tent camping only.
 A cart is available for moving gear to your campsite.
-This is an excellent place to use as a base for back country hiking and camping.
+This is an excellent place to use as a base for backcountry hiking and camping.

-When backcountry camping, it is necessary practice safe food handling measures to avoid attracting wildlife such as bears.
+When camping in the backcountry, it is necessary to practice safe food handling measures to avoid attracting wildlife such as bears.
 Be sure to prepare and eat food away from your campsite.
-Also, it is absolutely necessary that you use designated food storage cables in order keep your wildlife out of your food and your campsite.
-Food must be prepared on portable stoves, as campfires are not permitted in Yoho's back country.
+Never store food in your tent; use designated food storage hangs/boxes for food and cooking utensils.
+Food must be prepared on portable stoves, as campfires are not permitted in Yoho's backcountry.